eladeliav/UniSockets/README.md

 - [x] Somehow merge the socket wrapper classes into one class
 - [ ] General code clean up
 - [ ] Documentation
+- [x] Get rid of the SocketWrapper class